google/koladata/docs/api/kd/slices.md

 Args:
   x: DataSlice to sort.
   sort_by: DataSlice used for comparisons.
+It can also be a Koda Functor or a
+    Python function (which can be evaluated to a DataSlice).
+A Python function will be traced for evaluation, so it cannot have Python control flow operations such as `if` or `while`.
   descending: whether to do descending sort.

 Returns: